Khazul/roon-extension-deep-harmony-release/README.md

 | No X next to source device name | If you have a long Harmony hub name and/or activity name, then the X next to the external source control name is hidden so you cannot remove it.
 Use load defaults to reset the audio device settings.
 You will have to re-apply your chosen MQA, DSD and other settings. |

 ## Change History

+### 2.1.4

+#### Changes

+* Fixed issues with applying settings that could sometimes result in all controls being removed (causing _Add Source Control_ to not appear).
+* Attempt to block bad SSDP responses that could result in undefined hub (underlying cause unknown).
+* Added settings cleaner during startup to remove known invalid keys (including undefined hub).

 ### 2.1.3